 Supplementary requests (section 122 (2) AktG)

-Shareholders whose shares together constitute one-twentieth of the share capital or a pro-rata amount of €500,000.00 can request that items be added to the agenda and announced.
-A justification or a draft resolution must be provided for each new item.
+Shareholders whose shares together make up a twentieth of the share capital or a pro-rata amount of €500,000.00 can specify that items are added to the agenda and published.
+Justification or a draft resolution must be provided for each new item.

-Supplementary requests must be received by the Company in writing at least 30 days before the Annual Shareholders' Meeting; this period does not include the day of receipt of the request and the day of the meeting.
-Any supplementary requests must therefore be received by the Company no later than 24:00 o’clock CEST on Sunday, April 17, 2011.
+The Company must receive supplementary requests in writing at least 30 days before the Annual Shareholders' Meeting; this period does not include the day of receipt of the request and the day of the meeting.
+The Company must therefore receive any supplementary requests by midnight CEST on Tuesday, July 31, 2012.
 Supplementary requests received after this time will not be taken into consideration.
-Supplementary requests will be taken into consideration only if the applicants prove that they have been the holders of the shares constituting the required minimum shareholding for at least three months before the day of the Annual Shareholders' Meeting.
+Supplementary requests are taken into consideration only if the applicants prove that they have been the holders of the shares making up the required minimum shareholding in the three months before the day of the Annual Shareholders' Meeting.

-Any supplementary requests must be submitted to the following address: MEDION AG, Investor Relations, Am Zehnthof 77, 45307 Essen, Germany.
+Any supplementary requests should be submitted to the following address: MEDION AG, Investor Relations, Am Zehnthof 77, 45307 Essen, Germany.

 Motions by shareholders (section 126 (1) AktG)

-At the Annual Shareholders' Meeting, each shareholder is entitled to file a counter-motion, accompanied by justification, to the proposals of the Management Board and/or Supervisory Board for a particular agenda item.
-Counter-motions received by the Company at the address below at least 14 days before the meeting (this period does not include the day of receipt of the counter-motion and the day of the meeting), i.e. by no later than 24:00 o’clock CEST on Tuesday, May 3, 2011, will be made available without delay, along with the name of the shareholder, justification for the counter-motion, and any responses from the Management, on the Internet at http://www.medion.com/agm (cf. section 126 (1) sentence 3 AktG).
+At the Annual Shareholders' Meeting, every shareholder is entitled to file a counter-motion, along with justification for it, to the proposals of the Management Board and/or Supervisory Board for a particular agenda item.
+Counter-motions received by the Company at the address below at least 14 days before the meeting (this period does not include the day of receipt of the counter-motion and the day of the meeting), i.e. by midnight CEST on Thursday, August 16, 2012 at the latest, will be made available without delay, along with the name of the shareholder, justification for the counter-motion, and any responses from the Management, on the internet at www.medion.com/agm (see section 126 (1) sentence 3 AktG).

-Any counter-motions (including justification) must be submitted to the following address: MEDION AG, Investor Relations, Am Zehnthof 77, 45307 Essen, Germany, or fax: +49-201-8383-6510, email address HV2011@medion.com.
+Any counter-motions (including the justification) must be submitted to the following address: MEDION AG, Investor Relations, Am Zehnthof 77, 45307 Essen, Germany, fax: +49 (0)201 8383 6510, email: HV2012@medion.com.
 Counter-motions sent to a different address will not be taken into consideration.

-Section 126 (2) AktG specifies the cases in which a counter-motion and its justification need not be made available on the Internet.
-These are described on the Company's website at http://www.medion.com/agm.
+Section 126 (2) AktG specifies the cases in which a counter-motion and its justification do not have to be made available on the internet.
+These are published on the Company's website at www.medion.com/agm.

-This is without prejudice to the right of each shareholder to file counter-motions to the various agenda items during the Annual Shareholders' Meeting without submitting them to the Company by the deadline before the meeting.
+This is without prejudice to the right of all shareholders to file counter-motions to the various agenda items during the Annual Shareholders' Meeting without submitting them to the Company by the deadline before the meeting.

 Nominations by shareholders (section 127 AktG)

-Nominations by shareholders that are received by the Company at the address below at least 14 days before the meeting (this period does not include the day of receipt of the nomination and the day of the meeting), i.e. by no later than 24:00 o’clock CEST on Tuesday, May 3, 2011, will be made available without delay on the Internet at http://www.medion.com/agm.
-Nominations by shareholders will be made available only if they contain the name, the professional occupation, and the place of residence of the nominated person, and, in the case of nominations for members of the Supervisory Board, disclosure of their membership in other legally mandated supervisory boards (cf. section 127 sentence 3 in conjunction with section 124 (3) sentence 3, and section 125 (1) sentence 5 AktG).
-In contrast to counter-motions pursuant to section 126 (1) AktG, nominations do not require justification.
-According to section 127 sentence 1 in conjunction with section 126 (2) AktG, there are other cases in which nominations need not be made available on the Internet.
-These are described on the Company's website at http://www.medion.com/agm.
+Nominations from shareholders received by the Company at the address below at least 14 days before the meeting (this period does not include the day of receipt of the nomination and the day of the meeting), i.e. by midnight CEST on Thursday, August 16, 2012 at the latest, will be made available without delay on the internet at www.medion.com/agm.
+Nominations from shareholders will be published only if they include the name, profession, and place of residence of the nominee or, in the case of nominations for the election of members of the Supervisory Board, details of the nominee's membership of other statutory supervisory boards (see section 127 sentence 3 in conjunction with section 124 (3) sentence 3 and section 125 (1) sentence 5 AktG).
+In contrast to counter-motions pursuant to section 126 (1) AktG, justification does not need to be provided for nominations.
+According to section 127 sentence 1 in conjunction with section 126 (2) AktG, there are other cases in which nominations do not have to be made available on the internet.
+These are published on the Company's website at www.medion.com/agm.

-Nominations must be submitted to the following address: MEDION AG, Investor Relations, Am Zehnthof 77, 45307 Essen, Germany, or fax: +49-201-8383-6510, email address HV2011@medion.com.
+Any nominations must be submitted to the following address: MEDION AG, Investor Relations, Am Zehnthof 77, 45307 Essen, Germany, fax: +49 (0)201 8383 6510, email: HV2012@medion.com.
 Nominations sent to a different address will not be taken into consideration.

 Shareholders' right of information (section 131 (1) AktG)

-In accordance with section 131 (1) AktG, the Management Board is required, upon request, to give each shareholder information about Company matters at the Annual Shareholders' Meeting, provided that this information is necessary in order to properly assess the agenda item.
-The Management Board's duty to provide information also extends to legal and business relationships between the Company and an affiliated company, as well as the position of the Group and the companies covered by the consolidated financial statements (cf. section 131 (1) sentence 2 and sentence 4 AktG).
+In accordance with section 131 (1) AktG, the Management Board is, on request, required at the Annual Shareholders' Meeting to give all shareholders information about Company matters, provided that this information is necessary to be able to assess the agenda item properly.
+The Management Board's duty to give information also extends to legal and business relationships between the Company and an affiliated company plus the situation of the Group and of the companies covered by the consolidated financial statements (see section 131 (1) sentence 2 and sentence 4 AktG).

-The Management Board is permitted to refuse to provide information under certain circumstances, which are described in greater detail in section 131 (3) AktG.
-A detailed description of the circumstances in which the Management Board is permitted to refuse to provide information can be found on the Company's website at http://www.medion.com/agm.
+In certain circumstances, as specified in more detail in section 131 (3) AktG, the Management Board is permitted to refuse to give information.
+A detailed description of the circumstances in which the Management Board is permitted to refuse to give information is published on the Company's website at www.medion.com/agm.

 The provisions of the German Stock Corporation Act (AktG) underlying these shareholder rights are as follows:

-§ 122 Convening a meeting at the request of a minority (excerpts)
+§ 122 AktG Convening a meeting at the request of a minority

 (2) In the same manner shareholders jointly representing at least one-twentieth of the capital stock or a proportionate ownership of at least EUR 500,000 may request that items be placed on the agenda and be disclosed.
 Each request must be accompanied by supporting information or a formal resolution proposal.
 The request within the meaning of sentence 1 must be received by the company no later than 24 days, in the case of stock exchange listed companies no later than 30 days, prior to the meeting, excluding the day of receipt.